-4. Descent 2nd Edition – in 2015 this game saw the most home play and painting time, and i have still painted a couple of expansions this year and also built a foamcore organiser insert for the core set.
-Despite Road to Legend bringing new life to the game, it has seen lighter play this year.
+4. Descent 2nd Edition – last year this game saw the most home play and painting time, and i have still painted up a couple of expansions this year and also built a foamcore organiser insert for the core set.
+The Road to Legend apps has brought new life to the game, and a more co-operative element which is great news.

-5. Lancaster – a heavier strategy game that i don’t own, but it had a good run at the gaming group.
-We were sucked into the competitive side of trying to beat each other each week and so it saw more play than most games during a 4 month period.
+5. Lancaster – a heavier strategy game that i don’t own myself, but it had a really good run at the gaming group.
+We were sucked into the competitive side of trying to beat each other each week and so it saw more play than most games during a four month period.

 7. Runebound 3rd Edition – three new expansions were added this year, and it is a lovely looking game and a really enjoyable adventure with specific objectives.
-While other solo options have kept this off the table for most of the year, but when i do play it, i always really enjoy it and think i should play it more.
+While other solo options provide tough competition, when i do play, i always really enjoy it and think i should play it more.

-8. Battlelore 2nd Edition – one of the few games my teenage son will still play, it saw more gaming this year and worried by a likely end of official support i went and bought a couple of expansions, and as a result my interest in the game rose too.
+8. Battlelore 2nd Edition – one of the few games my teenage son will still play, and it saw more gaming this year.
+Concerned by a likely end of official support i went and bought a couple of expansions, and as a result my interest in the game rose too.
 A fantasy wargame you can actually get played within in a reasonable time period.